skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

     --plan-product "azure-cyclecloud"
   ```

-5 - Deploying an Empty VMSS Flex: The CycleCloud cluster will later scale out from within this VMSS using RDMA-enabled VM sizes to ensure InfiniBand connectivity between the nodes.
+5 - Deploy an empty VMSS Flex: The CycleCloud cluster will later scale out from within this VMSS using RDMA-enabled VM sizes to ensure InfiniBand connectivity between the nodes.

   ```bash
   az vmss create \